Central Directorate of the Judicial Police

-The Central Directorate of the Judicial Police (Direction centrale de la police judiciaire; DCPJ) is a directorate of the National Police of France with national and territorial responsibility for investigating and fighting serious crime.
-It was formed in 1907 and subsequently restructured under an ordinance dated 5 August 2009.
+The Central Directorate of the Judicial Police (Direction centrale de la police judiciaire; DCPJ) is a directorate of the National Police of France whose national and territorial responsibility is investigating and fighting serious crime.
+It was established in 1907 and later reorganized under an ordinance issued on 5 August 2009.

 Mission and responsibilities

-The judicial police in France are responsible for fighting serious crime in France nationwide.
-The Central Directorate was created in 1966 to oversee it. either with its central services that are of national competence (OCTRIS, OCLCO, SDAT, etc.) or through its regional directorates.
+The judicial police in France are responsible for fighting serious crime crime across the entire country.
+To oversee their operations, the Central Directorate was created in 1966 to oversee it.
+It manages central services with national authority, such as OCTRIS, OCLCO and SDAT.
+It also supervises regional directorates.

 The Directorate is focused on the investigation of organized crime, terrorism, cybercrime, and other serious and complex forms of criminal behaviour in France.

 Its responsibilities and focus evolved over time.
 In 2009, the following were directly mentioned: